steemit/whitepaper/whitepaper.md

 Keeping everything in memory is increasingly viable given the recent introduction of Optane™ technology from Intel.
 It should be possible for commodity hardware to handle all of the business logic associated with Steem in a single thread with all posts kept in memory for rapid indexing.
 Even Google keeps their index of the entire internet in RAM.
 The use of blockchain technology makes it trivial to replicate the database to many machines to prevent loss of data.
 As Optane™ technology takes over, RAM will become even faster while gaining persistence.
 In other words, Steem is designed for the architectures of the future and is designed to scale.

+# Allocation & Supply

-# Initial Allocation & Supply
+## Initial Allocation & Supply

 The Steem network started with a currency supply of 0 and allocated STEEM via proof of work at a rate of approximately 40 STEEM per minute to miners, with an additional 40 STEEM per minute being created to seed the content and curation reward pools (for a total of 80 STEEM per minute).
 Then the network started rewarding users who converted to SP.
 At this point, STEEM grew at a rate of approximately 800 STEEM per minute due to the combined effects of the various Contribution Rewards summarized below: